PythonRSAS/pythonrsas.github.io/_posts/2022-08-31-CAP-theorem.md

 Availability means that every request receives a response about whether it was successful or failed.
 Whether you want to read or write you will get some response back. i.e. the system continues to work and serve data despite node failures.
 This is achieved by using many replicas to store data such that clients always have access to at least one working replica guarantees availability.

-For example, a user in LinkedIn might try accessing a resource like shared post or video during peak time.
-Now due to overloading the LinkedIn will reply to requests with an error code “try again later.”
+For example, a user searches for some goods during peak time.
+Once in a while Amazon or Walmart may reply to requests with an error code “try again later.”
 Being told this immediately is more favorable than having to wait minutes or hours before one gives up.

 # Partition Tolerance